LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-13-Taxi-Pickups-and-Dropoffs.md

 <div id="hv-chart-1"></div>

 The density of taxi dropoffs (and by extension leisure activities) between 5pm on Friday evening and 5am on Monday morning is also evident from the following plot, where most of Manhattan is lit in green, indicating high numbers of taxi dropoffs relative to the rest of the plot, colored in purple.
-The only exception is a tract in Queens, located at the bottom right corner of the map: this is the tract containing JFK airport, thereby explaining the unusual density of taxi dropoffs.
+The only exception is a tract in Queens, which is shaded in blue (located at the bottom right corner of the map): this is the tract containing JFK airport, thereby explaining the unusual density of taxi dropoffs.

 <div id="hv-chart-2"></div>